-In 2012, the Russian Railway company, the owner and operator of Russian railway facilities, decided to create a strategic railway network to embrace the need to increase the scale and volume of cargo traffic.
+In 2012, a railway operator decided to create a strategic railway network to embrace the need to increase the scale and volume of cargo traffic.
 This network was comprised of three railway ports and six transport and logistics terminals (TLTs).
 The network was aimed at enhancing the efficiency of cargo transportation.
 The first stage of launch would increase cargo traffic by 100-120 million tons per year.

 The first pilot TLT Bely Rast was constructed in the Moscow Region.
 Bely Rast became a large-scale multifunctional hub occupying an area of 180 hectares.
 The anticipated cargo turnover reached 11.5 million tons per year.
 The work of the TLT involved consolidation, transit, storage, distribution, customs clearance, and temporary storage of containers and cargo.
 The TLT included container and liner train terminals, customs facilities, terminals for processing large and heavy cargoes, building materials, vehicles, a system of warehouses, and a business center.
 So, the TLT was both a multifunctional system and one of the elements of the modernized railway network.
 This meant that Bely Rast was a complex facility with a great number of internal and external functional links.

 The success of the project depended greatly on the local logistics efficiency and the proper operation of every TLT element.
 Basically, there are no universal railway yard models for TLT design and analysis.
 That is why when creating a TLT, engineers applied the experience of already existing terminals.